 Trustpilot

-Everyone in the supply chain has a responsibility to demonstrate competence with the Building Safety Act.
-We can help you evidence your compliance.
+Everyone in the construction supply chain has a responsibility to demonstrate competence with the Building Safety Act.
+Our BSA guidance can help you evidence your compliance.

-The Building Safety Act is a critical reform aimed at improving building safety standards across the construction industry.
+The Building Safety Act (BSA) is a critical reform aimed at improving building safety standards across the construction industry.
 It was prompted by the Grenfell Tower tragedy in 2017 and seeks to enhance accountability in designing, constructing, and maintaining buildings, especially those classified as higher-risk structures.
-This legislation lays the groundwork for a safer future by addressing longstanding issues related to building safety throughout a structure’s life cycle.
+The Building Safety Act legislation lays the groundwork for a safer future by addressing longstanding issues related to building safety throughout a structure’s life cycle.

 Building Safety Act: What is BSA - Construction